ASTM Designation: C128

 - Determine the specific gravity of the given soil sample.

-- The soil sample should be completely dry.
+- The graduated cylinder used should be cleaned.

 - All the readings of mass should be noted carefully.